 Award Categories include:

-For more information visit the AWA website.
+For more information visit the WIOA website.

 The Institute of Public Works Engineering Australasia Queensland (IPWEAQ) annual awards program places a spotlight on the projects and people who deliver exceptional outcomes for Queensland communities.